 Following specialty training, I served as Chief of Orthodontics at Yokota Air Base, Japan for three years.
 During this time, I was able to enhance my orthodontic treatment skills and gain valuable leadership experience that has helped me in my profession and many other aspects of my life.
 My last assignment with the military brought me back to Lackland Air Force Base, where I served as the Director of Orthodontics for the Oral Maxillofacial Surgery Residency and a faculty member for the Tri-Service Orthodontic Residency Program.
 As a member of the teaching staff, I was able to build upon my knowledge and treatment techniques in the areas of surgical orthodontics, craniofacial anomalies, and cleft-lip and palate.

 I am happy to continue to have the opportunity to teach as a faculty member at UT Health San Antonio Orthodontic Residency Program.
 I enjoy working with the residents and sharing what I have learned.

 I continue to seek opportunities to learn and enhance my knowledge in orthodontics.
 Recently I completed the two-year McLaughlin course, under the direction of Richard McLaughlin, one of the orthodontic industry’s foremost instructors on advanced treatment.

 In an effort to stay current with the latest innovations and technology in orthodontics, I attend study clubs and maintain membership with the American Association of Orthodontics, World Federation of Orthodontists, Southwestern Society of Orthodontists, American Dental Association, Texas Dental Association, and the San Antonio District Dental Society, where I currently serve on the Board of Directors.

-My family and I are very excited to make San Antonio our home.
-We look forward to being involved in the community and helping each patient feel like they are part of our family.
+My family and I stay actively involved in the community and hope to make each patient feel like they are part of our family.